 Credit risk is the risk that an issuer or counterparty will be unable or unwilling to meet a commitment that it has entered with the Trust.
 Credit risk is generally higher when a non-exchange traded financial instrument is involved because the counterparty for the non-exchange traded financial instrument is not backed by an exchange clearing house.
 The Trust's fixed income investments are primarily in Canadian-issued instruments and are diversified among federal, provincial, corporate and other issuers.
 All transactions in listed securities are settled or paid for upon delivery using approved brokers.
-There were no significant concentrations of credit risk in the portfolio in either 2020 or 2019.
-The maximum credit risk exposure as at March 31, 2020 is \$76,272,776 (2019 - \$73,276,992), which includes investments and accrued investment income.
+There were no significant concentrations of credit risk in the portfolio in either 2021 or 2020.
+The maximum credit risk exposure as at March 31, 2021 is \$70,081,074 (2020 - \$76,272,776), which includes investments, accrued investment income and capital funding in transit, and harmonized sales tax recoveries receivable.